East Falmouth, Massachusetts

 East Falmouth is a census-designated place (CDP) in the town of Falmouth in Barnstable County, Massachusetts, United States.
-It is located at the base of Massachusetts' "fishhook" peninsula (see map at right).
+It is located at the base of Massachusetts' Cape Cod peninsula (see map at right).
 The population was 6,038 at the 2010 census, making East Falmouth the most populous of the six CDPs in Falmouth.

 Geography

 East Falmouth is located in the southeastern part of Falmouth at 41°33′54″N 70°33′0″W (41.565096, -70.549984).
 It is bordered to the west by the village of Teaticket and to the east by the Childs River.
 Its southern border is the shore of Vineyard Sound.